nlgranger/sphinxrun/docs/source/index.rst

 =======================

 SphinxRun registers a new :rst:dir:`.. run:: <run>` directive to execute python commands dynamically while building a sphinx documentation.
-It can be used to generate documentation artifacts such as figures or to dynamic content.
+It can be used to generate documentation artifacts such as figures or to insert dynamic content.

 Example
 -------